irfanbykara/neetcode-machine-learning-solutions/README.md

 ### Neetcode Machine Learning Practice Solutions

-I have spent good time trying to solve the neetcode.io's machine learning questions which I found extremely helpful to remember/understand/learn the foundations of today's machine learning.
+I have spent good time trying to solve the neetcode.io's machine learning questions which I found extremely helpful to remember/understand/learn the foundations of modern day's machine learning problems.
 I tried not to use any LLM and tried to just answer the questions in the simplest way possible without caring about the optimization and code quality.
 Here I share the solutions (all are accepted solutions) with the people in the field.